 When you want to use any of the shared topic, image, or stylesheet files from the global project, you would import them into the child project.
 This creates a link between the imported files and those in the global project.
 Therefore, when you edit those files in the future, you would do so from the global project and then re-import the changes (either manually or automatically) to the other child projects.

 MadCap Central is a cloud-based platform that lets you plan, track, and manage the processes, content, and teams that are at the heart of your organization.
 Although MadCap Central is located in the cloud, it is integrated with MadCap Flare.
 This integration lets you store copies of your projects in Central, continue to work on them locally in Flare, and keep both sets of copies in sync.
-You can use Central to quickly publish output (and roll back when necessary) without the need to involve an IT department.
+You can use Central to quickly build and publish output (and roll back when necessary) without the need to involve an IT department.
+You can also send topics and snippets for review on Central, as well as use custom checklists to track your progress in Flare projects.
 The MadCap Central window pane in Flare lets you upload (bind) and import projects, as well as push project changes to Central.
 Additionally, you can see project properties, log in and out of your Central account, and launch the Central portal in your browser.

 Note: For more complete information about the benefits of Central, see its online Help—http://help.madcapsoftware.com/central/.